 Q2.
 Who is responsible for the evaluation of options?

-The evaluation of options work is being led by the Royal Canadian Air Force, and informed by a broad range of subject matter experts drawn from across the Department of National Defence and the Canadian Armed Forces.
+The evaluation of options work is being led by the Royal Canadian Air Force, and informed by a broad range of subject matter experts drawn from across National Defence and the Canadian Armed Forces.
 A guiding committee that includes observers from the National Fighter Procurement Secretariat and central agencies is overseeing the work.

-A Panel of independent reviewers, external to government is playing a challenge function by reviewing the methodology used and the analyses performed for each element of the evaluation options, as they are completed.
+A Panel of independent reviewers, external to government, is playing a challenge function by reviewing the methodology used and the analyses performed for each element of the evaluation options, as they are completed.
 The Panel will also review and assess the comprehensive report prepared by the Royal Canadian Air Force.
 The aim of the Panel is to ensure that the work performed is both rigorous and impartial, and that the results are comprehensive and understandable.

 Q3.
 When will the evaluation of options be completed?
 Will the work be made public?

 This work will be completed as expeditiously as possible and will culminate in a final report that captures the full analysis of the capabilities, costs and risks of each option against the missions outlined in the Canada First Defence Strategy.